Privacy Notice for Doddl

 Why we process your personal data?

-To provide our services to you, we need to obtain personal data from you.
-This information may include your name, contact details, financial information, and other information relevant to the services we provide.
+information, and other information relevant to the services we provide.
 We use this information to provide you with advice and recommendations on your financial affairs, and to arrange transactions on your behalf.
 If you are an insurance client, this information may also be health data.
-The legal basis for processing your personal data is consent, to fulfill our contractual obligations to you, and to comply with legal and regulatory requirements including:
+The legal basis for processing your personal data is consent, to fulfil our contractual obligations to you, and to comply with legal and regulatory requirements including:

 Anti-Money Laundering and Sanctions compliance.